acje/quality-attributes/README.md

 "Am I reinventing the wheel?" moment finally arrived after some digging around; Firesmith taxonomy (2003) ftp://ftp.cert.org/public/documents/03.reports/pdf/03tn033.pdf

+### Firesmith taxonomy:

+#### Development-oriented quality factors
+are quality factors that are primarily important during development and maintenance rather than usage.
+Examples of development-oriented quality factors and subfactors include the following:
+##### Maintainability
+is the ease with which an application or component can be maintained between major releases.
+Maintainability includes the following quality subfactors:
+* Correctability is the ease with which minor defects can be corrected between major releases while the application or component is in use by its users.
+* Extensibility is the ease with which an application or component can be enhanced in the future to meet changing requirements or goals.
+##### Portability is the ease with which an application or component can be moved from one
+environment to another.
+##### Reusability is the ease with which an existing application or component can be reused.
+##### Scalability is the ease with which an application or component can be modified to
+expand its existing capacities.
+##### Verifiability is the ease with which an application or component can be verified to meet
+its associated requirements and standards.
+Verifiability includes the following subfactor:
+* Testability is the ease with which an application or component facilitates the creation and execution of successful tests (i.e., tests that would cause failures due to any underlying defects).

+#### Usage-oriented quality factors
+are quality factors that are primarily important after deployment and during actual usage of an application or component.
+Examples of usageoriented quality factors and subfactors include the following:
+##### Auditability is the degree to which sufficient records are kept to support a financial
+audit.
+##### Branding is the degree to which a work product (e.g., application, component, or
+document) successfully incorporates the brand of the customer organization’s business enterprise.
+##### Capacity is the minimum number of things (e.g., transactions, storage) that can be
+successfully handled.
+##### Configurability is the degree to which something can be configured into multiple forms
+(i.e., configurations).
+Configurability includes the following quality subfactors:
+* Internationalization (also known as globalization and localization) is the degree to which something can be or is appropriately configured for use in a global environment.
+* Personalization is the degree to which each individual user can be presented with a unique user-specific experience.
+* Subsetability is the degree to which something can be released in multiple variants, each of which implements a different subset of the functional requirements and associated quality requirements.
+* Variability is the degree to which something exists in multiple variants, each having the appropriate capabilities.
+##### Correctness is the degree to which a work product and its outputs are free from defects
+once the work product is delivered.
+Correctness includes the following quality subfactors:
+* Accuracy is the magnitude of defects (i.e., the deviation of the actual or average measurements from their true value) in quantitative data.
+* Currency is the degree to which data remain current (i.e., up to date, not obsolete).
+* Precision is the dispersion of quantitative data, regardless of its accuracy.
+##### Dependability is the degree to which various kinds of users can depend on a work
+product.
+Dependability includes the following quality factors:
+* Availability is the degree to which a work product is operational and available for use.
+The issue of availability is a difficult one for any quality model that seeks to minimize the overlap of quality factors in its taxonomy.
+When systems and software engineers think of availability requirements, they think in terms of non-malicious causes of lack of availability.
+However, a denial-of-service (DoS) attack is clearly a security problem.
+To maintain the disjointed nature of the taxonomy of quality factors, the scope of availability will remain non-malicious and DoS will be dealt with as a violation of a type of security requirements.
+* Reliability is the degree to which a work product operates without failure under given conditions during a given time period.
+* Robustness is the degree to which an executable work product continues to function properly under abnormal conditions or circumstances.
+Robustness includes the following quality subfactors:
+* Environmental tolerance is the degree to which an executable work product continues to function properly despite existing in an abnormal environment.
+* Error tolerance is the degree to which an executable work product continues to function properly despite the presence of erroneous input.
+* Failure tolerance is the degree to which an executable work product continues to function properly despite the occurrence of failures, where
+* A failure is the execution of a defect that causes an inconsistency between an executable work product’s actual (observed) and expected (specified) behavior.
+* A defect may or may not cause a failure depending on whether the defect is executed and whether exception handling prevents the failure from occurring.
+* A fault (also known as defect, bug) is an underlying flaw in a work product (i.e., a work product that is inconsistent with its requirements, policies, goals, or the reasonable expectations of its customers or users).
+Defects are typically caused by human errors, and defects have no impact until they cause one or more failures.
+Failure tolerance includes the following quality subfactor:
+* Fault tolerance is the degree to which an executable work product continues to function properly despite the presence or execution of defects.
+* Safety is the degree to which accidental harm is prevented, reduced, and properly reacted to.
+* Security is the degree to which malicious harm is prevented, reduced, and properly reacted to.
+The term “malicious” is used intentionally to clearly differentiate safety from security and thereby avoid an unnecessary overlap in the taxonomy of quality factors.
+Thus, safety deals with accidents, whereas security deals with attacks.
+However, accidents (safety) can result in security vulnerabilities that can be exploited by attacks, at which time their consequences fall within the realm of security.
+Similarly, attacks may cause safety hazards that in turn may cause accidents.
+* Survivability is the degree to which essential, mission-critical services continue to be provided in spite of either accidental or malicious harm.
+##### Efficiency is the degree to which something effectively uses (i.e., minimizes its
+consumption of) its resources.
+These resources may include all types of resources such as computing (hardware, software, and network), machinery, facilities, and personnel.
+##### Interoperability is the degree to which a system or one of its components is properly
+connected to and operates with something else.
+##### Operational environment compatibility is the degree to which a system or a
+component can be used and functions correctly under specified conditions of the physical environment(s) in which it is intended to operate.
+##### Performance is the degree to which timing characteristics are adequate.
+Performance
+includes the following quality subfactors:
+* Jitter is the precision (i.e., variability) of the time when one or more events occur.
+* Latency is the time it takes to provide a requested service or allow access to a resource.
+* Response time is the time it takes to initially respond to a request for a service or to access a resource.
+* Scheduleability is the degree to which events and behaviors can be scheduled and then occur at their scheduled times.
+* Throughput is the number of times that a service can be provided within a specified unit of time.
+##### Utility is the degree to which something can be accessed and used by its various types of
+users.
+Utility includes (but is not limited to) the following subfactors:
+* Accessibility is the degree to which the user interface of something enables users with common or specified (e.g., auditory, visual, physical, or cognitive) disabilities to perform their specified tasks.
+* Installability is the ease with which something can be successfully installed in its production environment(s).
+* Operability is the degree to which something enables its operators to perform their tasks in accordance with the operations manual.
+* Transportability is the ease with which something can be physically moved from one location to another.
+* Usability is the ease with which members of a specified set of users are able to use something effectively.
+* Withdrawability is the ease with which an existing problematic version of the system or one of its components can be successfully withdrawn and replaced by a previously working version.

+---
+notes on firesmith
+* has notion of developer and user stakeholders, not owner.
+* the usage oriented quality factor "correctness" has a sub factor "currency" which definition is resembling the C in CAP theorem, Consistency, or degree of consistency.
+Eventual consistency.
+This indicates that Partition tolerance should be considered as a quality attribute, at least for a distributed system.

 ---
 random notes: higher level qualities; system should: evolve/cope with change, be trust wordy (secure), socially compliant (political legal ethical) usability, fits better with the cyber-physical domain than the "pure" cyber-domain.
 Can split model. clarify stakeholder roles.